Note: This file is about 140K in size so may take a few seconds to load,

 Garnier, Paris, 1983.

-Borge Schantz, Votre voisin musulman et vous: Manuel
+Borge Schantz, Votre voisin musulman et vous: Manuel pour

 l’evangelisation personnelle, Ed.
 Vie et Sante,